Darnestown Presbyterian Church: Cemetery

 The church's cemetery contains the graves of some of the area's early settlers, including members of the Darne, Clagett, Offutt, and Tschiffely families.
 Some members of the Beall family were also buried there in the 1800s.
 The Clagett family, also spelled Claggett, is associated with the nearby neighborhood of Quince Orchard.
 The community of Travilah, Travilah Road, and Travilah Elementary School are all named after Travilah Clagett.
 The Offutt family is associated with the community known as Potomac, which was originally called Offutt's Crossroads.
 The Tschiffely family is associated with the nearby Kentlands neighborhood, and also owned a mill near the Chesapeake and Ohio Canal (a.k.a.
 C&O Canal).
 Three of the closest C&O Canal locks are the Pennyfield Lock, Riley's Lock, and Violette's Lock—and all three of their namesake lock keepers are buried at the cemetery.
 Philanthropist Andrew Small, who left money for the church and a school during the 1860s, is also buried there.

 Current use

 The Darnestown Presbyterian Church has about 350 members (2022).
 Sunday School starts at 9:00 am and worship service at 10:30 am.
-During the summer, worship service starts at 9:30am.
 Worshippers can also view services on-line on the church's YouTube channel.
-Services are led by the Reverend Neill S. Morgan.
+Services are led by the Reverend Shelby Harasty.
 The church is located at the intersection of Darnestown Road and Turkey Foot Road.
 At one time, it used an address of 13800 Darnestown Road, but its current address is 15120 Turkey Foot Road.

 The Andrew Small Academy was demolished in 1955.
 Darnestown Elementary School stands in its place at 15030 Turkey Foot Road.
 The exact site of the academy is now covered by a blacktop play area behind the elementary school.